The Gryphon School: Sixth form college

 The Gryphon School has a sixth form college which consists of years 12 and 13.
 The sixth form students have the opportunity to take GCE A-level courses in a wide variety of subjects, along with a selection of Level-3 BTEC subjects.

 Students who are part of the sixth form are exempt from the uniform policies that years 7-11 are obliged to follow; and as a result do not have to wear uniform.

 The sixth form students make use of many perks such as a dedicated common room in the centre of the school, adjacent to the Gryphon Café and close to the Learning Resource Centre with its own Sixth Form only provision, notably an alternative mezzanine for Sixth Formers with computers.
 The introduction of a new 'Sixth Form Café' in 2017 allows students to purchase food that is not available to lower years due to the strict laws on food sold to under 16 year-olds.

 The general area of which the students attending the sixth form travel in from is larger than that of the rest of the school.
 Many of these students travel by bus, lift share, or drive themselves in once they can drive.

-iGryphon (BYOD)

-In 2015, the school started to implement the iGryphon strategy.
-This was aimed to integrate students' and teachers' personal devices into the classroom.
-The first idea was to suggest that students buy their own iPads and MacBooks; however, they subsequently chose to change it to a 'Bring your own device' system; where students bring their already purchased devices in.

-When first announced the iGryphon strategy kick-started a lot of criticism, with parents claiming that it was unfair on students whose families couldn't afford the 'expensive devices'.
-This is one of the reasons that the school changed the original plan.

-Since then, the school has bought 100 iPads for students to use.
-Also, they have implemented "super fast" WiFi for the whole school to use.
-Plus the use of VLE systems and online homework.

-The iGryphon plan remains an ongoing project always open to improvement as technology progresses, but it has been so far a success; despite the initial plan's critics.

-The school currently has over 350 Windows PCs, 100 iMacs, 90 iPads for student use within their lessons.
-Some IT rooms are accessible before and after school as well as in lunch and break times in order to complete homework and revision exercises.